edsu/inkdroid.org/_posts/2017-11-13-prospectus.md

 content.*

 *As with most PhD programs the work is leading up to the dissertation.
-I'm finishing my coursework this semester and so I have put together a prospectus for the research I'd like to do in my dissertation.
+I'm finishing my coursework this semester and so I have put together a preliminary prospectus for the research I'd like to do in my dissertation.
 I'm going to spend the next 8 months or so doing a lot of background reading and writing about it, in order to set up this research.
-I imagine this prospectus will get revised some more before I share it with my committee, and the trajectory itself will surely change as I work through it.
+This prospectus will get revised and added to over the coming months before I defend it in the fall.
 But I thought I'd share the prospectus in this preliminary state to see if anyone has suggestions for things to read or angles to take.*

-*Many thanks to my advisor Ricky Punzalan for his help getting me this far.*
+*Many thanks to Ricky Punzalan for his help getting me this far.*

 ---